plamoni/SiriProxy/README.md

 ----------------
 I really can't give enough credit to [Applidium](http://applidium.com/en/news/cracking_siri/) and the [tools they created](https://github.com/applidium/Cracking-Siri).
 While I've been toying with Siri for a while, their proof of concept for intercepting and interpreting the Siri protocol was invaluable.
 Although all the code included in the project (so far) is my own, much of the base logic behind my code is based on the sample code they provided.
 They do great work.

+I also want to give a shout-out to [Arch Reactor](http://www.archreactor.org) - my local Hackerspace.
+Hackerspaces are a fantastic place to go learn about stuff like this.
+I was able to get some help from folks there, and more importantly, I got encouragement to do stuff like this.
+Check [Hackerspaces.org](http://www.hackerspaces.org) for a hackerspace in your area and make sure to check it out!

 Disclaimer
 ----------